It’s Not Your Responsibility

-Because Father’s Day is this weekend, many of you are probably dealing with feelings of guilt and sadness about what has been lost in your children’s lives.
+Because it’s Father’s Day, many of you are probably dealing with feelings of guilt and sadness about what has been lost in your children’s lives.
 One important thing to remember, however, is that it’s not your responsibility to “fix” Father’s Day for your wasband.

 “A righteous man who walks in integrity — how blessed are his sons (children) after him.” ~ Proverbs 20:7 (NASB)